-WASHINGTON - Republicans in the House of Representatives on Friday recommended the country's two mortgage finance giants be phased out in four years in an effort to restore stability to the housing market.
+Republicans in the House of Representatives on Friday recommended the country's top two mortgage finance companies, the recipients of a massive government bailout during the height of the financial crisis, be phased out in four years in order to restore stability to the housing market.

-The lawmakers put forward ten principles, among them winding down Fannie Mae and Freddie Mac and cutting their mortgage portfolio holdings 25 percent a year over four years.
+The lawmakers put forward 10 principles, among them winding down Fannie Mae and Freddie Mac and cutting their mortgage portfolio holdings by 25 percent a year over four years.

-It is time to deal with bailed out companies, which were at the center of the mortgage market meltdown that caused the financial crisis, and have cost taxpayers hundreds of billions of dollars. said Rep. Spencer Bachus, an Alabama Republican, and ranking member of the House Financial Services Committee.
+It is time to deal with bailed-out companies, which were at the center of the mortgage market meltdown that caused the financial crisis and have cost taxpayers hundreds of billions of dollars, said Representative Spencer Bachus, an Alabama Republican, and ranking member of the House Financial Services Committee.

-The House Financial Services Committee, chaired by Rep. Barney Frank, a Massachusetts Democrat, will hold a hearing on Tuesday, March 23 looking at ways to improve the mortgage finance companies.
+The committee, chaired by Representative Barney Frank, a Massachusetts Democrat, is to hold a hearing on the future of housing finance on Tuesday.

-In testimony on Wednesday Federal Reserve Chairman Ben Bernanke urged Congress come up with a new way of financing homes.
+In testimony on Wednesday, Federal Reserve Chairman Ben Bernanke urged Congress to come up with a new way of financing homes.

-My assumption is that sometime soon, I'd hope soon, that the Congress will reform Fannie and Freddie, perhaps break them up, perhaps make them officially governmental, Bernanke said at a House Financial Services Committee hearing.
+My assumption is that sometime soon, I'd hope soon, that the Congress will reform Fannie and Freddie, perhaps break them up, perhaps make them officially governmental, Bernanke told the House Financial Services Committee.

 The goals also urge restoring stability and liquidity to the secondary market for residential mortgages, and preventing significant disruption to financial markets.

-(Reporting by Nancy Waitz; Editing by Andrew Hay)
+(Reporting by Nancy Waitz; Editing by Andrea Ricci and Leslie Adler)